Azure/iotedge-lorawan-starterkit/docs/user-guide/gateway-troubleshooting.md

    [SYN:XDEB] PPS: Rejecting PPS (xtime/pps_xtime spread): curr->xtime=0x9A00000049BEE0   curr->pps_xtime=0x9A00000029B207   diff=2100441 (>1010000)
    ```

-   This issue can sometimes be resolved by rebooting the raspberry pi.
+   This issue can sometimes be resolved by rebooting the gateway.
 If that does not work, the section of the code rejecting the PPS can be disabled in the code.

    > **Note**: The following instructions on how to diable PPS rejection could have unintended side-effects.
 Proceed with caution.